 NICK BEGAKIS: You know, there's prison cells bigger than this, huh?

 SMITH: Seven floors down, Nick Begakis is building shelves in his daughter Christina's room with Aunt Cindy.

 AUNT CINDY: All right.
 Wait, wait, wait, wait, wait.

 CINDY: I did - but that other one has to turn in.
 My, it would be the hottest day of the year for God sakes.

 SMITH: Temperatures close to 100 are testing everyone's patience, including freshman Rebecca Brown.

-Ms. REBECCA BROWN (Freshman, Boston University): Like, you're yelling at each other because, like, mom is, like, overbearing and, like, remember to shower and to give old people my spot on the T. And, you know, it's like, mom, please, like.
+REBECCA BROWN: Like, you're yelling at each other because, like, mom is, like, overbearing and, like, remember to shower and to give old people my spot on the T. And, you know, it's like, mom, please, like.